At a high level, our process consisted of a phase of research, ideation, and then two rounds of iteration through prototyping and testing.

 With more time, I would've liked to explore a more interactive approach to the dashboard where students could adjust the axes of the graphed data as well as integrate the workbook check-ins into the digital platform.
 It would be interesting to see how these changes could impact the student experience.

-Balancing the needs of various stakeholders is challenging but crucial for designing impactful end-to-end experiences
+Balancing the needs of various stakeholders is challenging but crucial

 At times it was a challenge to balance the needs of teachers, students, and Microsoft in the creation of our classroom kit.